 Depending on the lens and shooting conditions, the background may not look so blurred.
+If flash is used, this setting will not be applied.

 (3) Drive mode: Press the <◀►> key to select the desired drive mode.
-You can also select the drive mode by turning the <2> or <0> dial, or pressing <(si) > to select it from a list.
+You can also select the drive mode by turning the > or <>> dial, or pressing <(st) > to select it from a list.

-- < □> Single shooting: Shoot one image at a time. - < □> Continuous shooting: While you hold down the shutter button completely, shots will be taken continuously.
-You can shoot up to approx. 4.5 shots per second. - <□S> Silent single shooting: Single shooting with less shooting sound than $\langle \square \rangle$. - < □S> Silent continuous shooting: Continuous shooting (max. approx. 3.0 shots per second) with less shooting sound than <□>. - > Self-timer: 10 sec./Remote control: - < \$\displays > Self-timer: 2 sec./Remote control: The picture is taken 10 seconds or 2 seconds after you press the shutter button.
+- < □> Single shooting: Shoot one image at a time. - <□> Continuous shooting: While you hold down the shutter button completely, shots will be taken continuously.
+You can shoot up to approx. 4.5 shots per second. - <□S> Silent single shooting: Single shooting with less shooting sound than $\langle \square \rangle$. - < □S> Silent continuous shooting: Continuous shooting (max. approx. 3.0 shots per second) with less shooting sound than <□>. - > Self-timer: 10 sec./Remote control: - < Sec./Remote control: The picture is taken 10 seconds or 2 seconds after you press the shutter button.
 A remote controller can also be used.